maggness/OBA-sport/README.md

 You can search items & add these items to a list by dragging it to the list.
 Recall books from this list and explore information you didn’t know you needed.

+If you are unable to see data, try this: https://cors-anywhere.herokuapp.com/corsdemo

 ## Activity Diagram

 ![Activity Diagram](https://user-images.githubusercontent.com/30145681/158976364-6cb94949-e4d0-4d43-b861-d4668d0b7e9f.png)